guettli/git-tips/README.md

 - a branch is just a movable name that points to one commit
 - Git knows commit parents, but not "this branch was created from that branch"
 - after more commits, rebases, merges, or deleted branches, that information is gone

 But Git cannot reliably tell you:

 - "feature-2 was created from feature-1"

-If you are not asking Git about branch ancestry, but the hosting platform about the current PR or MR, then CLI tools can help:
+If you are not asking Git about branch ancestry, but the hosting platform about the current PR, then CLI tools can help:

 - GitHub: `gh pr view --json baseRefName --jq .baseRefName`
 - GitLab: `glab mr view --output json | jq -r .target_branch`